“We are all different, which is great because we are all unique. Without diversity, life would be very boring” -Catherine Pulsifer

 Building a person’s self-esteem does not happen overnight, it is a continuous process that usually starts between the age of 4 to 11, this is the most important timeline that helps establish a child’s sense of self-worth that will, later on, help them be successful in life.

 Being able to be included in a diverse classroom will help them establish the knowledge of how to communicate with different kinds of people coming from different backgrounds.
-This will help make them feel safe and secure and more comfortable to approach these differences later on in their life.
+This will help make them feel safe and secure and more comfortable approaching these differences later on in their life.

 They will also have the confidence to interact with different social groups and not have the doubt to express themselves which will then help them connect and build a positive network to be an established individual in our society.